Director – Yoon Ge-eun – 2019 – South Korea – 92m

 Eleven-year-old Lee Hana (Kim Na-yeon) watches her mum and dad argue.
 The family should be having breakfast, but instead mum finds ways to berate dad every time he opens his mouth.
 She has a brother, but doesn’t get on with him especially well.
 When she gets to school, Hana is as surprised as anyone else that she’s won the Good Classmate Award.
 Her dad is really pleased.
 But what she really wants is for her parents to get their relationship back on track.
 To this end, throughout the narrative, she keeps proposing a family trip to the seaside.
 But her mum is way too busy with her demanding job to spare a weekend any time soon.

 One day in the supermarket, Hana observes nine-year-old Yoo-mi (Kim Shi-a) and her seven-year-old younger sister Yoo-jin (Joo Ye-rim).
-They seem to be happy as sisters: perhaps their family life is better than hers.
-A short time after, she runs into Yoo-jin again when the younger girl has lost her sister.… Read the rest
+They seem to be happy as sisters: perhaps their family life is better than hers.… Read the rest